uriahpissalidis/resumeParser/README.md

 - [ ] Send data from frontend to back end
 - [ ] Create dashboard organizing data
-- [ ] Filter sort to sort applicants based on job description
+- [ ] Search filter to sort applicants based on job description